Dev-Wizards/front-end-frenzy/Roadmap/Day_10.md

 ### **Day 10: Fonts and Text Styling**

+Welcome to another day of growth and learning! 🚀 Embrace today's challenge with enthusiasm and determination.
+Remember, every line of code you write brings you one step closer to mastering your craft.
+Let's make today count! 💪

 - **Topics to Learn**:
   - Font-family, size, weight, and text alignment.
   - Text decoration and line height.